MicrosoftDocs/customer-insights/ci-docs/enrichment-hub.md

 ## See the progress of the enrichment process

-You can find details about the processing of an enrichment, including it status and potential issues while it's refreshing or after a refresh completed.
+You can find details about the processing of an enrichment, including its status and potential issues while it's refreshing or after a refresh completed.
 Understand which processes are involved to refresh an enrichment and how long it took to run the processes.
 The enrichment status is supported for Experian, Leadspace, HERE Technologies, SFTP Import, and Azure Maps.

 To see the status of en enrichment

 1. Go to **Data** > **Enrichment**.
 1. In the **My enrichments** tab, select the status of an enrichment to open a side pane.
 1. In the **Progress details** pane, expand the **Enrichments** section.
-1. Under the enrichment you want to see the progress, select **See details**.
+1. Under the enrichment, select **See details**.
 1. In the **Task details** pane, select **Show details** to see the processes that are involved in updating the enrichment and their status.

 ## Enrichment results

 After a completed enrichment run, you can review the enrichment results.

 1. Go to **Data** > **Enrichment**.
-1. Select the enrichment that you want information about.
+1. Select the enrichment to view the results.

 All enrichments show basic information such as the number of enriched profiles, a preview of the generated enrichment entity, and the number of enriched profiles over time.
 If available, the **Number of customers enriched by field** provides a drill-down into the coverage of each enriched field.